 Democratic leadership is awesome because it generates more creative solutions for puzzles, which increases the likelihood of success, due to the higher volume of input from participants.
 Additionally, the input from introverts is valued and used, which often includes correct solutions (go introverts! 😉

 A downside to democratic leadership is that it is often not the most efficient way to reach goals and formulate solutions.
 Especially in an escape room when the clock is looming around every corner, it may be better to use this type of leadership during the beginning of the game when there is still plenty of time left.
 America!

-Be the Queen that You Are
+Be the Queen or King that You Are

 Do one of these styles seem to resonate with you more than the other?
 If you really want to up your leadership game, it would serve you well to be flexible and adapt your style to the task at hand.
 During escape rooms, both leadership styles may be needed during different puzzles or timepoints.
 If you tend to be a democratic leader but time is running out, don’t be afraid to rein your members in and be directive.
 If you tend to be an authoritarian leader, your quick decision-making skills may help against the clock, but don’t forget to encourage input from all members, especially introverts, and to focus on the victories rather than the failures.